-We live in a data-driven world, and as a data scientist and business turnaround advisor, I analyze a ton of data to uncover insights to help drive impactful solutions for our clients.
-Throughout my 20-year career, I’ve leveraged data modeling and forecasting as a critical means to help formulate effective turnaround plans and to support other high stakes business scenarios.
+We live in a data-driven world, and as a data scientist and business turnaround advisor, we analyze a ton of data to uncover insights to help drive impactful solutions for our clients.
+We leveraged data analytics for finance forecasting as a critical means to help formulate effective turnaround plans and to support other high stakes business scenarios.

 Data-driven analytics is a critical, evidenced-based strategy to validate business solutions, help gain buy-in from key stakeholders – and it can be the foundation of constructive negotiations.
 However, while numbers don’t (usually) lie, data alone doesn’t necessarily produce all the answers.

 As the late George E. P. Box, a famous British great statistician once said, “All models are wrong, but some are useful.”
 There is truth in this statement, and we agree that data modeling isn’t the end-all be-all for predicting future outcomes.
 There is more involved.

 You Need More Than Data Analytics for Finance Forecasting